 How to Fix 'DiskPart has encountered an error: The request could not be performed because of an i/o device error.'

 Sometimes, an I/O device error may occur when something wrong with device connection, such as bad cables, loose connection, USB ports damage.
 In this case, make sure your disk has been properly connected to your computer.
 Besides, don't use an incompatible transfer mode or improper interface, which also cause disk I/O problem and prevent DiskPart from working normally.

 If the hardware connection and transport mode are fine, you still have DiskPart has encountered an error: I/O device error when running the command lines, fix the issue with the following methods.

-If the device driver is outdated or incompatible with your hard disk, it might affect its input/output functionality and lead to I/O error.
-So update or reinstall disk driver to your hard drive to troubleshoot.
+If the device driver is outdated or incompatible with your hard disk, it might affect its input/output functionality and lead to an I/O error.
+So update or reinstall the disk driver to your hard drive to troubleshoot.

 Update Disk Driver

 Step 1.
 Right-click This PC > click "Manage".
 On the left side, click "Device Manager".